 5 Tips To Make The Most Of Your PE Credits

 Being a licensed PE in Wisconsin means you have until July 31 on even numbered years to fulfill your 30 credit requirement.
-While fulfilling your credit requirement is obviously important, make sure you are taking courses that can actually help your job performance.
+While fulfilling your credit requirement is obviously important, make sure you take courses to help your job performance.

-Wisconsin lets you complete 17 credits online (although a minimum of 13 hours must be from live webinars).
+In Wisconsin, you can complete 17 credits online (although a minimum of 13 hours must be from live webinars).
 You also have to complete two hours on ethics.
 When choosing courses, here are some tips to help you make the most of your experience:

-Be wary of some discount providers, which give you credit in exchange for watching a short video and completing a quiz at the end.
-Often, these videos contain canned lecture material and you may not learn anything new because you do not have the ability to engage with the instructor or students.
+Be wary of some discount providers that don’t deliver quality education material.
 Many of these discount providers excel at marketing because they know each state’s requirements and market hard to professionals in the last few months before their license expires.
-Instead, look for courses that give you a chance to interact with instructors and other students.
-UW-Madison Engineering Professional Development, among others, offers many courses in Madison, Wisconsin and online that prioritize student engagement through discussions and projects.
+UW-Madison Engineering Professional Development, among others, offers many courses in Madison, Wis., and online that are reputable within the industry.

-“People come to our classes because they have a problem they need to have solved,” said Howard Rosen, program director who also leads EPD’s ethics courses with Professor Laura Grossenbacher.
+“People come to our classes because they have a problem they need to have solved,” said Howard Rosen, program director.
+He leads EPD’s ethics courses with Professor Laura Grossenbacher.
 “Our classes give them the help they need, and the fact that they also get the credits is kind of secondary.”

 “If you’re a PE, you have to get your credits, but why not get something out of it that enhances your professional skills and solve your problems?” said Dave Peterson, program director.

 And what you learn could completely change the direction of your work.